yizhao-nu/Irreversibility-in-GRN/README.md

 It is possible to create a virtual environment with the packages using the command:

-`mamba create env -n irrev-in-gn-nets -c conda-forge python=3.10 gh git jupyter matplotlib networkx numpy openpyxl pandas patsy scipy scikit-learn sympy r-essentials r-base r-dplyr r-BoolNet`
+`mamba create -n irrev-in-gn-nets -c conda-forge python=3.10 gh git jupyter matplotlib networkx numpy openpyxl pandas patsy scipy scikit-learn sympy r-essentials r-base r-dplyr r-BoolNet`

 #### Initially installed packages